 “Fuck,” I muttered.
-“Hey gruesome… lay off.
+“Hey, gruesome… lay off.
 Leave her alone.”
 But he wasn’t in a listening mood I guess.
 He hit her harder.
 I pushed back from my table and stood.
 In three maybe four long steps, I reached and put my hand on his shoulder to turn him.
 I ain’t no pussy and put my grip into it.
 He wasn’t one either and when he came around, he grabbed my hand and forearm and twisted.
-I felt them break.
+I felt it break.
 That’s when I pulled my pen from my back pocket, wrote him a little note and stuck it under his chin.
-He gurgled as the blood filled his mouth and throat.
+The nib caught and snagged flesh as I yanked it free.
+He gurgled as blood filled his mouth and throat.
 “Fuck you,” I shoved him aside.

 “Let’s get the hell out of here.”
 She looked up at me, one side of her face already had a bruised grape look to it.